freebasic/fbc/doc/fbchkdoc/readme.txt

     dev_wiki_url
         the location of the secondary "off-line" duplicate wiki.
 This url is required only if there is a secondary wiki that can be used.

+    web_cert_file
+        path and file name to the certificate for web url

+    dev_cert_file
+        path and file name to the certificate for dev url

     dev_username, dev_password
         the username and password for the off-line wiki.
 These options are